-In Bar Harbor, Atlantic Oceanside Hotel is an informal oceanside resort set on 12 acres near the national park.
+In Bar Harbor, Atlantic Oceanside Hotel is an informal oceanside resort and conference center set on 12 acres near the national park.
 An indoor and outdoor pool, nature cruises departing from the private dock, and a morning meal included in the room rate keep families happy.

 Tiny Block Island is a popular day trip for residents and visitors to Southern New England, and the island’s Baby Beach is an easy walk from the ferry dock, making it a sensible base for day-trippers.
 Jutting rocks are rare and it’s well sheltered, so the water is usually calm.
 Take a break and walk to town for a creamy cone at the cash-only Ice Cream Place.

 Where to Stay Near Baby Beach in Rhode Island